AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/quickstart.md

 If you do not need the whole Alchemist machinery but just a sub-part of it, you can restrict the set of imported artifacts by using as dependencies the modules you are actually in need of.

-### Running Alchemist
+### Detail: using Gradle to launch Alchemist (or any Java process...)

-Now, let's look at the `runAlchemist` task, it is a simple gradle task responsible for launching the simulation.
+The following is a `runAlchemist` task, it is a simple gradle task responsible for launching the simulation.
 Let's dissect it:
 ```kotlin
 tasks.register<JavaExec>("runAlchemist") {
     classpath = project.sourceSets.getByName("main").runtimeClasspath